 Shares Authorized.
-Subject to adjustment, the maximum number of shares of our common stock authorized for issuance under the 2022 Plan is [·] shares.
-No more than [·] shares may be granted as incentive stock options.
-The 2022 Plan provides for an annual increase on the first day of each year beginning in 2023 such that the number of shares of common stock available under the 2022 Plan equals 15% (or such lesser amount determined by our Board of Directors) of the total shares of common stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year, assuming the conversion of any outstanding shares of preferred stock and the exercise of any outstanding warrants, but excluding shares issuable upon the exercise or payment of stock options or other equity-based awards with respect to which shares have not actually been issued.
+Subject to adjustment, the maximum number of shares of our common stock authorized for issuance under the 2022 Plan is 5,250,000 shares.
+No more than 5,250,000 shares may be granted as incentive stock options.
+The 2022 Plan provides for an annual increase on the first day of each year beginning in 2023 such that the number of shares of common stock available under the 2022 Plan equals 15% (or such lesser amount determined by our Board of Directors) of the total shares of common stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year, assuming the conversion of any outstanding shares of convertible preferred stock and the exercise of any outstanding warrants, but excluding shares issuable upon the exercise or payment of stock options or other equity-based awards with respect to which shares have not actually been issued.

 If (i) any shares subject to an award are forfeited, an award expires or an award is settled for cash (in whole or in part), or (ii) any shares subject to an award under the Prior Plan is forfeited, expires or settled for cash (in whole or in part), then in each such case the shares subject to such award will, to the extent of such forfeiture, expiration or cash settlement, be added to the shares available for awards under the 2022 Plan.
 In the event that withholding tax liabilities arising from an award (other than an option or SAR) or an award under the Prior Plan (other than an option or SAR) is satisfied by the tendering of shares (either actually or by attestation) or by the withholding of shares by the company, the shares so tendered or withheld will be added to the shares available for awards under the 2022 Plan.
-However, the following shares will not be added to the shares authorized for grant under the 2022 Plan: (i) shares tendered by a participant or withheld by the company in payment of the exercise price of an option under the 2022 Plan or the Prior Plan, (ii) shares tendered by a participant or withheld by the company to satisfy any tax withholding obligation with respect to options or SARs under the 2022 Plan or the Prior Plan, (iii) shares subject to a SAR under the 2022 Plan or the Prior Plan that are not issued in connection with its stock settlement on exercise thereof, and (iv) shares reacquired by the company on the open market or otherwise using cash proceeds from the exercise of options under the 2022 Plan or the Prior Plan.
+However, the following shares will not be added to the shares authorized for grant under the 2022 Plan: (i) shares tendered by a participant or withheld by the company in payment of the exercise price of an option under the 2022 Plan or the Prior Plan, (ii) shares subject to a SAR under the 2022 Plan or the Prior Plan that are not issued in connection with its stock settlement on exercise thereof, and (iv) shares reacquired by the company on the open market or otherwise using cash proceeds from the exercise of options under the 2022 Plan or the Prior Plan.